 • Be a member of the BSA;

-– be a researcher in the UK within three years of having completed a PhD at a UK postgraduate programme (not including career breaks) at the time of the event for which funds are being requested, and who is without sufficient travel funding; or
+• Either be enrolled in a postgraduate programme, or be a researcher within three years of having completed a PhD at a postgraduate programme (excluding career breaks), at the time of the event for which funds are being requested, or be in a temporary (fixed-term) position and without sufficient travel funding;

 • Have had a submitted paper accepted for presentation at a conference, or been invited to participate in a panel or give comments at a conference, or have an arrangement with another university to visit for research purposes, on a topic in aesthetics or the philosophy of art;